-In this article, I'll walk you through some questions that every babysitter should ask parents.
-Asking these questions in advance, can help to avoid some unnecessary difficulties or misunderstandings.
+In this article, I'll walk you through a list of questions that every babysitter should ask parents.
+Asking these questions in advance can help to avoid some unnecessary difficulties or misunderstandings.

 It's good to find out if a family has worked with a babysitter previously.

 If it's the first time the parents have ever left their child alone with a sitter, they might be a bit more anxious about the entire process and need some extra reassurance.
 They could also have some unrealistic expectations or beliefs about babysitters since they've never worked with one before.

 If a family has used a babysitter before, it's useful to ask what sorts of things they liked and disliked about their previous babysitter.
 This will give you some clear ideas to focus on, and potential areas to avoid.
 You don't necessarily want to gossip about all their past sitters for a long time, but it's good to get a few insights.

 This conversation will tell you what is important to your employer and what kind of expectations they have for you.
 For example, if their biggest complaint was that their last sitter was always showing up late, make sure that punctuality is a priority for you.

 If a family has hired tons of babysitters before but none of them really stuck around, this could possibly be a potential red flag for you.
 If you hear this during an interview and you get the feeling that the parents might not be reasonable, you may want to skip that particular job.
 It may mean that the parents have unreasonable expectations, or it could be that they just had a string of bad luck with past babysitters.
 So it's important to trust your gut in this case.

 Ask the parent to walk you through what their typical evening would look like, or the average weekend or day, depending on exactly what timeframe you'll be babysitting during.